Summer Camp Director/ Sr. Manager

 Talk to Bailey about all the youth and young adult programs at camp!

-After 17 years working with Camp Goodtimes, Jean is our administrative guru.
+Jean has been working with Camp Goodtimes since 2001 and is our administrative guru.
 With her amazing ability to multitask and problem solve, Jean impressively keeps families and staff on time and on task while giving them the support they need.
 Once a world traveller and avid volleyball and softball player, Jean now spends all her free time having adventures with her daughter Melisa.

 Talk to Jean regarding camper paperwork, transportation, registration and questions about your camp session!

 Kelly started volunteering at Camp Goodtimes in 2007 after learning about it through BC Children’s Hospital.
 She volunteered on and off over the years, initially as a skip, and then as a camp nurse after completing her nursing degree in 2010.
 She has worked at BC Children’s Hospital for the past 7 years dividing her time between Oncology/Hematology and Emergency.
 Her experience as a pediatric nurse allows her to promote a safe and supportive camp experience for all campers and their families.
 When not at work, you will find Kelly traveling the world and spending time with her family and friends.

 Kelly is currently on maternity leave until Oct 2024.